Gonorrhea: Infants

-If not treated, gonococcal ophthalmia neonatorum will develop in 28% of infants born to women with gonorrhea.
+If left untreated, gonococcal ophthalmia neonatorum can develop in 28% of infants born to women with gonorrhea.

 Spread

 If left untreated, gonorrhea can spread from the original site of infection and infect and damage the joints, skin, and other organs.
 Indications of this can include fever, skin rashes, sores, and joint pain and swelling.
 In advanced cases, gonorrhea may cause a general feeling of tiredness similar to other infections.
 It is also possible for an individual to have an allergic reaction to the bacteria, in which case any appearing symptoms will be greatly intensified.
 Very rarely it may settle in the heart, causing endocarditis, or in the spinal column, causing meningitis.
 Both are more likely among individuals with suppressed immune systems, however.